DavidSSchwartz/myLocations/README.md

 # myLocations
 An App to store Locations sorted by different categories

+git clone
+cd myLocations
+npm install
-simply clone and npm start!
+npm start!

+To view project direct Server to port 8080